 Sharrows are characterized by a bicycle symbol and a directional chevron and are used to assist bicyclists with lateral positioning, alert road users to the proper positioning of bicycles, encourage safe passing of bicyclists by motorists and reduce the incidence of wrong-way bicycling.

-A striped bike lane, bike symbols and bicycle route signage along both sides of Lake Pine Dr. was also installed.
-The new bicycle lanes on Lake Pine Dr. tie into the existing commuter bike route on Cary Pkwy. and connect to Apex Community Park.
+A striped bike lane, bike symbols and bicycle route signage along both sides of Lake Pine Dr. were also installed.
+The bicycle lanes on Lake Pine Dr. tie into the existing commuter bike route on Cary Pkwy. and connect to Apex Community Park.
 The project also tied into an existing bike route and bike lanes on Lake Pine Dr. north of Cary Pkwy.

 Rack-n-Roll Program: Bikes on Buses

 All GoCary fixed route buses and GoCary bus shelters are equipped with bike racks.
-View more information on the Rack-n-Roll program
+View more information on the Rack-n-Roll program.

 Bicycle Safety Activity Kit